gcui-art/suno-api/README.md

 [English](./README.md) | [简体中文](./README_CN.md)

-Use API to call the music generation service of Suno.ai and easily integrate it into agents like GPTs.
+Use API to call the music generation AI of Suno.ai and easily integrate it into agents like GPTs.

 👉 We update quickly, please Star us.